-At its core, CCP is an organization with deep roots and over 40 years
+At its core, CCP is an organization with deep roots and decades

 pre-kindergarten through the completion of a postsecondary credential of market value.
 It’s our mission to provide the strategies, leadership and services needed to further develop the talents of all young people and ensure their postsecondary opportunities lead to success in the workforce.